Last Updated on

 Independent contractors can work like freelancers, with multiple clients on a per-project basis, but more generally they work with one company at a time for an extended and specified period (the “contract”) and they are paid by the hour.
 They may be contracting themselves out, and thus reporting their own taxes.
 Or they may be placed in the contract by a third-party agency, in which case they’ll receive a W-2 from that agency at the end of the year for hours worked.
 Completely independent contractors (so called 1099 workers) do not receive employee benefits.
 Agency-placed contractors (W-2 contractors) often have access to a limited menu of benefits, such as a non-matching 401K or an FSA.
 Like freelancers, 1099 contractors have clients.
 W-2 contractors have . . . well, it’s a little less defined.
 W-2 contractors are employees of the agency that placed them, but they continue to function in something more like a client relationship with the company they’re working with.

-According to the Freelancer’s Union, one-third of working Americans are now employer-independent…
+According to the Freelancer’s Union, 57 million Americans freelanced in 2019.

 Contractors of either sort are not paid for vacation time, for corporate holidays, or for other time off.
 Sometimes they are expected to show up in an office, sometimes they work remotely, and sometimes the contract position is intended as prelude to a potential full-time position.